treeforest456/cc-index-server/README.md

 Most of the index will be served from S3, however, a smaller secondary index must be installed locally for each collection.

 This can be done automatically by running: `install-collections.sh` which will install all available collections locally.

-This script will use `s3cmd` tool to sync the the index.
+It uses the [AWS CLI](https://aws.amazon.com/cli/) tool to sync the the index.

 If successful, there should be  `collections` directory with at least one index.